zephyrproject-rtos/zephyr/doc/development_process/review_process.rst

 The Zephyr project uses GitHub for code reviews and Git tree management.
 When submitting a change or an enhancement to any Zephyr component, a developer should use GitHub.
-GitHub automatically assigns a responsible reviewer on a component basis, as defined in the :file:`CODEOWNERS` file stored with the code tree in the Zephyr project repository.
+GitHub automatically assigns a responsible reviewer on a component basis, as defined in the :zephyr_file:`CODEOWNERS` file stored with the code tree in the Zephyr project repository.
 A limited set of release managers are allowed to merge a pull request into the master branch once reviews are complete.